What is Overdraft? Definition, Concepts, Pros and Cons

 Understanding the concept of overdrafts

-The best example to understand the concept is to consider a situation where you require withdrawing more money from your bank account than there is available, or you are required to write a cheque to someone even though you have negative balance.
-The bank then covers this charge with their discretion according to contractual and signed obligations.
-They typically also charge a fee for the same.
+The best example to understand the concept is to consider a situation where you require withdrawing more money from your bank account than is available, or you must write a cheque to someone even though you have a negative balance.
+The bank then covers this charge at their discretion according to contractual and signed obligations.
+They also charge a fee for the same.

 Thus, overdrafts are:

-1. An extension of credit by the bank to be availed of ideally only in emergencies.
+1. An extension of credit by the bank is to be availed of ideally only in emergencies.

 2. A regular feature in corporations and businesses in which multiple parties are involved.

-3. A temporary solution that may end up costing more than anticipated because of the interest charged and the overdraft fee.
+3. A temporary solution may cost more than anticipated because of the interest charged and the overdraft fee.

 Advantages of overdrafts

-1. Overdrafts are generally of lesser value than loans and easier to pay off.
+1. Overdrafts are of lesser value than loans and are easier to pay off.

-2. There is also a degree of flexibility when it comes to the time period within which you have to pay off your overdrafts.
+2. There is also a degree of flexibility regarding the period you have to pay off your overdrafts.

 3. There is no hassle of arranging collaterals or other papers because this is a simple service offered to you by the bank.

 4. You can avoid other fines incurred by unpaid bills by taking out an overdraft and taking care of several billing needs for the time being.
-This will help you to avoid several fines and charges at once while allowing you to pay it off all at once to your bank at a later time.
+This will help you avoid several fines and charges at once while allowing you to pay it off to your bank later.

-5. You can link your overdraft to a credit card, in which case it will only increase your debt amount.
+5. You can link your overdraft to a credit card, which will only increase your debt amount.

-6. In certain unforeseen or special circumstances, banks have been known to personally pay off overdrafts themselves for certain customers.
+6. In certain unforeseen or special circumstances, banks have been known to pay off overdrafts for certain customers personally.

 Disadvantages of overdrafts

-2. The provision of regular overdrafts creates irresponsible banking habits on the part of customers who prefer short term borrowings to stay financially afloat or meet other payment deadlines.
+2. The provision of regular overdrafts creates irresponsible banking habits for customers who prefer short-term borrowings to stay financially afloat or meet other payment deadlines.

-4. Unlike loans, interest rates tend to fluctuate and you may not be aware of how much you are actually investing at the time of availing of the overdraft facility.
+4. Unlike loans, interest rates tend to fluctuate, and you may not be aware of how much you are investing when availing of the overdraft facility.

 References